-From there, you can have the dad kissing the mom on the temple while the mom is looking down, they can hold hands, or like the example, hold the props that they brought to the session.
-Get close up shots and far away shots for variety.
+From there, you can have the dad kissing the mom on the temple while the mom is looking down.
+They can hold hands, or like the example, hold the props that they brought to the session.
+Use longer lenses to get close up shots and far away shots for variety.

 For each variation, take about four to five so that you can ensure you got at least one great photo from each pose.

 Ask them to talk with each other and have the mom say something nice to the dad and then vice versa.
-This usually causes many of those natural in-between expressions that make for great photos showcasing exactly who your clients are during this moment in their lives.
+This usually causes many of those natural in-between expressions that make for great photos.
+The photos are showcasing exactly who your clients are during this moment in their lives.

-Maternity sessions usually take between the 7th and 9th month of pregnancy, where the mom’s belly is usually much rounder in shape.
+Maternity sessions happen between the 7th and 9th month of pregnancy when the mom’s belly is usually much rounder in shape.

-However, this also means that arms, legs, and face tend to swell as well, even just by walking a lot because of the excess water they are carrying around to help the baby grow and develop.
+But this also means that arms, legs, and face tend to swell as well.
+Even just by walking a lot because of the excess water they are carrying around to help the baby grow and develop.

-Keeping the face away from the neck by asking your client to push their chin toward the camera can help avoid squished necks.
+Keeping the face away from the neck by asking your client to push their chin toward the camera can help avoid squished necks and double chin.

 Keeping the arms away from the body and bent can add shape and lines to the contour of the body as well as not make the arm seem fuller than it really is in real life.